 This one-semester course addresses the core topics and techniques of differential and integral calculus.
 Topics will be presented and applied in the areas of business, economics, management, and the social and life sciences.
 Discussion will focus on the following topics: functions, limits, derivatives, techniques of differentiation, maximum/minimum problems, exponential/logarithmic functions, integration, and integration by parts.

-Prerequisite: MA 146 or equivalent

-MA 235 3 Discrete Mathematics

-This course will provide students with a working knowledge of algebraic algorithms and their use for problemsolving in areas such as computer analysis, communication systems, information theory, and control systems in order to facilitate the analysis and synthesis of information.
+Prerequisite: MA 146 or equivalent MA 235 3 Discrete Mathematics analysis, communication systems, information theory, and control systems in order to facilitate the analysis and synthesis of information.
 Topics include prepositional logic, modular arithmetic, pseudo codes of sorts and searches, Boolean algebra, set theory, binary systems, Euclid's Algorithm, graph theory, mathematical trees, and modeling computations.
 Prerequisite: MA 145 or equivalent